 2. Children who have exceeded the weight or height limit of their rear-facing car seat should use a forward-facing car seat.
 Children should remain in a forward-facing car seat until they have exceeded the height or weight limits set by the car seat manufacturer.
 Many car seats can accommodate children up to 80 pounds.

 3. Proper installation is important!
 Every car seat has different installation instructions.
 Follow the manufacturer’s directions in the instruction manual carefully.
 You may install the car seat using the car’s seat belts or using the LATCH system (Lower Anchors and Tethers for Children), normally not both.
 Tethers should always be used if possible for all forward-facing car seats whether you use the seatbelt or lower anchors to install the car seat.
 Newer recommendations state that if the weight of your child plus the weight of your car seat exceeds 65 pounds, the lower anchors of the LATCH system should not be used.
 Installing the car seat using the vehicle seatbelt should be used instead for those that exceed the weight limit.
-If in doubt, come to a car seat checkpoint at Orlando Health Arnold Palmer Hospital for Children or call the Children’s Safety Village to make an appointment and a child passenger safety technician will help you.
+Due to COVID-19 restrictions, there are no in-person checks at this time.
+Please email Lina Chico, injury prevention coordinator with Orlando Health Arnold Palmer Hospital for Children, at [email protected] to schedule a virtual car seat check.

 4. Once a child outgrows their forward-facing car seat, use a booster seat.
 Children should remain in a booster seat until the car’s lap and shoulder seatbelts are positioned correctly, typically when children have reached a height of 4 feet 9 inches and are between 8 and 12 years old.
 Booster seats reduce the likelihood of injuries in 4- to 8-year-old children by nearly half.